vega/ipyvega/README.md

 * Update the version number in `pyproject.toml` (with `poetry version [VERSION]`), `package.json`, and `__init__.py` and add a git tag.
 * `git push`.
 * Then run `poetry publish --build` to update https://pypi.python.org/pypi/vega.

+The Conda feedstock for this package is at https://github.com/conda-forge/vega-feedstock.
+It should update automatically but we may need to merge a pull request with the updates.